kanaria69/Mainecoco/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## Why did the house go to the doctor?
+It was having window panes.